ear9mrn/jmri_mqtt_client/README.md

-First set the IP address of the MQTT broker you are running (same IP address set in the JMRI setup) hit update.
+First set the IP address of the MQTT broker you are running (same IP address set in the JMRI setup, do not use "localhost") hit update.

 *Note: all parameters (enter/updated) are saved to the ESP8266 EPROM and so will survive a reboot or power cycle.